learning-zone/azure-basics/README.md

 #### Q. Can you describe a scenario where you would use both Azure Cognitive Services and Azure Machine Learning together?
 #### Q. How would you use Azure AI to build a fraud detection model for financial transactions?
 #### Q. What Azure AI services would you use to analyze customer feedback and sentiment in real-time?
+#### Q. What are Azure Cognitive Services, and what are their main categories?
+#### Q. Can you explain the difference between Azure Machine Learning and Azure Cognitive Services?
+#### Q. How would you use the Computer Vision API in an application?
+#### Q. What is the Speech-to-Text service, and how can it be implemented?
+#### Q. How do you use the Text Analytics API for sentiment analysis?
+#### Q. What is the Anomaly Detector API, and how does it work?
+#### Q. How would you integrate the Translator Text API into a web application?
+#### Q. What are the key features of the Face API, and how can it be used?
+#### Q. How do you implement the Content Moderator API for content filtering?
+#### Q. What is the role of the Bing Search API in web search applications?
+#### Q. How do you use the Azure Bot Service to create a chatbot?
+#### Q. What is Azure Machine Learning, and how does it support model training and deployment?
+#### Q. How do you use Azure Databricks for data preparation and preprocessing?
+#### Q. What is the purpose of Azure Cognitive Search, and how does it work?
+#### Q. How do you implement a recommendation system using Azure AI?
+#### Q. What are the benefits of using Azure Machine Learning Designer for building models?
+#### Q. How do you monitor and manage AI models in production using Azure Monitor?
+#### Q. What is the role of Azure OpenAI Service in developing AI applications?
+#### Q. How do you handle data privacy and compliance in Azure AI services?
+#### Q. What are some common use cases for Azure AI in different industries?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>